-Below is detailed a typical life cycle, but not all slime moulds will follow this exactly.
+Below is a detailed a life cycle, but not all slime moulds will follow this exactly.

-1 - Once a spore is released from the fruiting body it's dispersed, either by insects, animals, and rain or air movement.
-On landing on a suitable location with appropriate moisture and temperature, one to four protoplasts are germinated
+Once a spore is released from the fruiting body, it's dispersed, either by insects, animals, rain or air movement.
+On landing in a suitable location with appropriate moisture and temperature, one to four protoplasts

-3 - If conditions for growth are not suitable, the cells can become microcysts to survive long periods of time.
+If conditions for growth are not suitable, the cells can become microcysts to survive for long periods of time.

 A diploid zygote

 is formed when two compatible myxamoebae